fragarco/abasc/docs/en/abasc.md

 ## Functions and Procedures

 Traditionally, BASIC allows reusable code to be organized through routines invoked with `GOSUB` and `RETURN` (without parameter support), or through single-line functions defined with `DEF FN`.
-BASC is fully compatible with both mechanisms, but it also adds a more modern and structured approach introduced in Locomotive BASIC 2 Plus.
+ABASC is fully compatible with both mechanisms, but it also adds a more modern and structured approach introduced in Locomotive BASIC 2 Plus.
 The syntax is:

 ```basic
 SUB name(parameter list)